opencivicdata/docs.opencivicdata.org/people.rst

 Every `Person` scraper inherets a `scrape_people` method.
-Usually it's not advised to override this method, rather, implementing a proper `get_people` method (which will `yield` back `Person` objects to `scrape_people` to save to disk) is the correct way to write a scraper.
+Usually it's not advised to override this method, rather, implementing a proper `get_people` method (which will `yield` back `Person` objects to `scrape_people` to save to disk) is the prefered way to write a scraper.
+Only in the most extreme of cases should `scrape_people` be overridden.

 You may also yield an iterable of `Person` objects, which helps if you are scraping both people and committees for the Jurisdiction, but want